Alsafy01/Full-Subtractor-Circuit/README.md

 |   1024   |    256  |  1024 |

 ## Idea
-subtraction between any two numbers results in positive sign if
+subtraction between any two numbers results in positive sign if the subtracted biger than subtracted from it